Annual General Meeting in Humana

 - Resolutions on:

-b) Allocations of the Company’s results in accordance with the adopted balance sheet and determination of the record day for dividends; and
+- allocations of the company’s results in accordance with the adopted balance sheet; and

-c) Discharge from liability towards the Company for the directors and the CEO for the financial year 2016
+- discharge from liability towards the company for the Directors and the CEO for the financial year 2019

-12. Election of directors, chairman of the Board and auditor
+- Election of Directors and Chair of the Board

-13. Resolution on adoption of guidelines for remuneration payable to senior executives
+- Resolution on adoption of guidelines for salary and other remuneration

 RESOLUTIONS PROPOSED BY the Nomination Committee

-The Nomination Committee presents the following proposals for the Annual General Meeting to be held on 18 May 2017.
+The Nomination Committee presents the following proposals for the annual general meeting to be held on 7 May 2020.

-The Nomination Committee proposes that Per Båtelson, Chairman of the Board, be elected to chair the meeting.
+The Nomination Committee proposes that Sören Mellstig, Chairman of the Board, be elected to chair the meeting.

-Fees will be paid to the auditor in accordance with approved invoices.
+Fees will be paid to the auditor in accordance with approved invoice.

-Election of directors, Chairman of the Board and auditor (item 12)
+Election of Directors and chairman of the Board (item 14)

-Information about proposed Board members is available on the Company’s website, www.humana.se.
+Information about proposed Board members is available on the company’s website, http://corporate.humana.se.

-The Nomination Committee proposes that the registered audit company KPMG AB be reappointed auditor for the period until the next Annual General Meeting.
+The Nomination Committee proposes that the registered audit company KPMG AB be reappointed auditor for the period until the end of the next annual general meeting of 2021.
 The proposal of the Nomination Committee corresponds to the recommendation of the Audit Committee.
-Neither the Nomination Committee’s proposal nor the Audit committee’s recommendation has been subject to influence of a third party nor subject to any terms in contract limiting the choice of auditor.
+Neither the Nomination Committee’s proposal nor the Audit Committee’s recommendation has been subject to influence of a third party or subject to any terms in contract limiting the choice of auditor.

 RESOLUTIONS PROPOSED BY THE BOARD